Generic selectors

 The following example will show you how to use the load diagram in practice.
 For this purpose, palletized cartons of the same size and weight are assumed as an example load:

-• Height of the load: 800 mm
+- Height of the load: 800 mm

-• Length of the load: 1150 mm
+- Length of the load: 1150 mm

-• Distances between load centre and load handling attachment: 400 mm vertical, 575 mm horizontally
+- Distances between load centre and load handling attachment: 400 mm vertical, 575 mm horizontally

 Note:

-• For loads with uniform weight distribution, the load centre is located in the geometric centre of the volume
+- For loads with uniform weight distribution, the load centre is located in the geometric centre of the volume

-• For rectangular loads with uniform weight distribution over the entire volume, the load centre is located in the middle at half the length, half the height, and half the width of the load
+- For rectangular loads with uniform weight distribution over the entire volume, the load centre is located in the middle at half the length, half the height, and half the width of the load

-Adding attachments to forklifts and pallet trucks
+Adding attachments to forklifts and pallet jacks

 If attachments must be used with the industrial truck during loading, the increased dead weight, as well as the load centre distance will change the nominal load capacity.
 For example, the residual load capacity is already reduced without load attachment if a fork extension is used.
 If additional accessories such as work platforms, tipping containers or crane booms are used, the real load capacity is reduced considerably.
+When choosing a load capacity forklift for your warehouse, consider both the maximum weight you’ll need to lift and the required height of operation.
+Likewise, understanding the pallet jack load capacity is essential for safe and efficient material handling in warehouses.

-If a forklift or pallet truck is already equipped with detachable accessories by the manufacturer, these parts must have clear markings for the respective load capacity with regard to height and load centre distance.
+If a forklift or pallet jack is already equipped with detachable accessories by the manufacturer, these parts must have clear markings for the respective load capacity with regard to height and load centre distance.

 Image source: